 The Group could face a situation where its business results and financial condition are adversely affected due to a potential scenario where it becomes necessary to recognize an impairment of land and buildings owned by respective Group companies if prospects for future profitability become substantially diminished.

-We are well aware that business of the Group is substantially influenced by the credibility and reputation we have among our clientele and other relevant parties.
+We recognize that business of the Group is substantially influenced by the credibility and reputation we have among our clientele and other relevant parties.
 Knowing that, we engage in business in a manner that closely adheres to high ideals.
-Nevertheless, the Company's business results, its recruitment initiatives and other aspects of our operations could be adversely affected under a potential scenario where our reputation has been compromised for any reason, or where we find ourselves beset by unfavorable rumors about the Company.
+Nevertheless, the Group's business results, its recruitment initiatives and other aspects of our operations could be adversely affected under a potential scenario where our reputation has been compromised for any reason, or where we find ourselves beset by unfavorable rumors about the Group.

-The Company is classified as an affiliated company (other) of Daito Trust Construction Co., Ltd., which maintains holdings amounting to 33.7% of the Company's total number of issued shares (as a percentage of voting rights) upon its acquisition of an equity stake in the Company on December 16, 2015.
-Furthermore, the Company is now an equity-method affiliate of Daito Trust Construction, and Kanitsu Uchida of Daito Trust Construction has been appointed to serve as an Outside Director of the Company.
+Daito Trust Construction Co., Ltd., which maintains holdings amounting to 33.6% of the Company's total number of issued shares (as a percentage of voting rights) upon its acquisition of an equity stake in the Company on December 16, 2015, is an affiliated company of the Company.
+Furthermore, the Company is an equity-method affiliate of Daito Trust Construction, and Kanitsu Uchida of Daito Trust Construction has been appointed as an Outside Director of the Company.

 Under the management policy of the Group, it is recognized that we are to maintain independence and autonomy with respect to decision-making involving development of business and other important matters, and accordingly there are to be no matters requiring approval or prior reporting with respect to Daito Trust Construction.
 Furthermore, we recognize that Daito Trust Construction intends to maintain its holdings of the Company's shares over the medium to long term.
 Nevertheless, the liquidity and price of our shares, and the Group's business results, could be adversely affected under a future scenario where, for instance, there is a substantial change in the proportion of the Company's shares owned by Daito Trust Construction, or otherwise where the Daito Trust Construction Group alters its business strategy.